The False Dawn: Reevaluating Google's Reinforcement Learning for Chip Macro Placement: Conclusions

-{\bf Nature Portfolio editorial policies should be followed broadly and rigorously.} Quoting from \url{https://www.nature.com/nature-portfolio/editorial-policies/reporting-standards}: \begin{displayquote} ``An inherent principle of publication is that others should be able to replicate and build upon the authors' published claims.
-A condition of publication in a Nature Portfolio journal is that authors are required to make materials, data, code, and associated protocols promptly available to readers without undue qualifications...
+``An inherent principle of publication is that others should be able to replicate and build upon the authors' published claims.
+A condition of publication in a Nature Portfolio journal is that authors are required to make materials, data, code, and associated protocols promptly available to readers without undue qualifications[...]
 After publication, readers who encounter refusal by the authors to comply with these policies should contact the chief editor of the journal.'' \end{displayquote}

+Specifically for \cite{Nature}, the Nature editorial \cite{NatureEditorial2021} insisted that ``the technical expertise must be shared widely.''
+But when manuscript authors neglect requests for public benchmarking and obstruct reproducibility, their technical claims should be viewed with suspicion \cite{CACM} (especially if they later disagree with comparisons to their work \cite{AAstatement}).
+Per the peer review file \cite{PeerReviews}, the acceptance of the Nature paper was conditional on the release of code and data in the second revision, but this did not happen when the paper was published or later, per \cite{ISPD2023}.
+The Nature paper \cite{Nature} was amended by the authors to claim that the code had been made available (see the ``Data and Code Availability'' disclaimer).
+But serious omissions remain in the released code.
+This is particularly concerning because ($i$) \cite{Nature} omitted key comparisons and details, and ($ii$) fraud was alleged under oath in a California court by a Google whistleblower tasked with evaluating the project \cite{FAC}.
+This makes reproducibility more critical.